Anonymous4sub/GPGC/README.md

-## dGPGC: Gaussian Process with Graph Convolutional Kernel
+## GPGC: Gaussian Process with Graph Convolutional Kernel

 This repository contains the tensorflow implementation for GPGC